hetskoweb/hetskoweb/README.md

 # 💫 About Me:
 Hi!
-I'm a Junior Front-End Developer passionate about building responsive and user-friendly web site and applications.  <br>I enjoy working with modern technologies, improving my skills, and turning ideas into interactive experiences.
+I'm a Junior Front-End Developer passionate about building responsive and user-friendly web sites and applications.  <br>I enjoy working with modern technologies, improving my skills, and turning ideas into interactive experiences.

 # 💻 Tech Stack: